jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 |                                   | Developer Guide*.                 |
 +-----------------------------------+-----------------------------------+

-[Limits](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-limits.html) in the *Amazon CloudFront Developer Guide*.
+For more information about these limits, see [Limits](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-limits.html) in the *Amazon CloudFront Developer Guide*.

 AWS CloudHSM Limits {#limits_cloudhsm}
 -------------------